gianfaye/gianfaye-jekyll/_posts/2013-10-08-openness-night-24-hour-hackathon.md

 And so with the challenge...

-###Develop and open source Windows 8 Application and get the chance to win surprise prizes!
+###Develop an open source Windows 8 Application and get the chance to win surprise prizes!

 Let's break that into pieces...